fccoelho/data_narrative/README.md

 * Support for different types of narratives
   * Structural narrative: Just gives the name of table and enumerates the columns in the table, as well as the number of rows.

-## Credits

-This package was created with the [ppw](https://zillionare.github.io/python-project-wizard) tool.
-For more information, please visit the [project page](https://zillionare.github.io/python-project-wizard/).